 Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

-If you are searching for answers about child support end age Utah, the first thing to know is that Utah law does not always use a child’s 18th birthday as the only end date.
+If you are searching for answers about when child support ends in Utah, the first thing to know is that Utah law does not always use a child’s 18th birthday as the only end date.
 In many cases, current support continues until the later of the child turning 18 or graduating from high school during the child’s normal and expected year of graduation.
-That means support may continue past 18 for a high school senior, but it may also end at 18 if the child already graduated earlier.

 Support often continues until graduation if the child turns 18 during the normal and expected year of high school completion.